 Day 8 – 9:

 Our Day 8 ride starts with a ferry transfer to the beautiful island of Brac.
 This island is a cyclists paradise – a beautiful coast road to warm up, a steady but challenging climb and a long flowing descent.
 This ride will have you smiling from ear to ear.
 We finish the day with a ferry transfer back to the mainland and our charming setting for the next two nights.
 This location will ensure that the ear to ear smiles will continue well after the cycling has finished.

 Perhaps the most famous road in Croatia is also the highest paved road in the country, finishing atop the Sveti Jure climb in the Biokovo National Park.
 This ride climbs from our hotel at sea level to 1762m within 31km, so is a massive challenge in anyone’s book.
 The road is not for the faint hearted, but the views are simply stunning and the achievement is an unforgettable tick on the bucket list.
-This is the third highest peak in Croatia.
-We cannot wait to check out the newly constructed Sky Walk on the way up the climb when we return in 2022.
+This is the third highest peak in Croatia and features a new Sky Walk platform en-route.

 Day 10 – 12:

 The last of our riding destinations is the gem of the southern Dalmatia Islands – Hvar Island.
 We start with a ferry transfer, then ride the spectacular roads to our hotel that sits in the heart of the most incredible ‘old town’ you can imagine.
 We will spend the next three nights here, riding more of the back road loops that Hvar has on offer, as well as a finale ride to another Croatian island paradise – Korčula Island.

 Day 13 – 14: